cockroachdb/docs/src/current/v21.1/alter-view.md

 ## Required privileges

 - To alter a view, the user must have the `CREATE` [privilege](authorization.html#assign-privileges) on the parent database.
 - To change the schema of a view with `ALTER VIEW ...
-SET SCHEMA`, or to change the database of a view with `ALTER VIEW ...
+SET SCHEMA`, or to change the name of a view with `ALTER VIEW ...
 RENAME TO`, the user must also have the `DROP` [privilege](authorization.html#assign-privileges) on the view.

 ## Syntax